incoming-inc/ios-template-app/widget-integration.md

 __Note__:

 ___The widget supplementary archive is supplied for evaluation purposes.
-To customize the user interface and user experience of the widget, speak to your Incoming representative.___
+To customize the widget user experience, speak to your Incoming representative.___